About Zomia & Our Lending Model

 Peer-to-peer lending (often abbreviated “P2P”) occurs when one or more individuals lend money to another without the involvement of a traditional financial institution such as a bank.
 Zomia employs a peer-to-peer lending model tailored for higher education, in which individuals can contribute a small loan towards financing a student’s education.
 Learn about P2P lending on Wikipedia.

-Due to the short time between students requiring funding and starting school, we provide funding to our students upfront.
-We then recover that funding through crowdfunding on the site.
-We call this process of funding loans first “pre-funding” and the process of lenders replacing pre-funding as “backfilling.”
+Due to the short time between students applying for funding and starting school, we provide funding upfront.
+We then recover that capital through crowdfunding on the Zomia website.
+We call this process of funding loans upfront “pre-funding” and the process of lenders replacing pre-funding as “backfilling.”

-Pre-funding loans prevents a situation in which students are accepted to a university but haven’t been able to raise enough funds on our website in time to start classes.
-Our pre-funders include individuals and institutions that have agreed to back students before they are listed on our website.
+Pre-funding loans prevents a situation in which students are accepted to a university but haven’t been able to attract enough funds on our website in time to begin classes.
+Very often, we have less than two weeks between contract signing and tuition deadlines!
+Our pre-funders include individuals and institutions that have agreed to support students before they are listed on our website.

 Supporting students is done with a credit card or PayPal account.
 To get started, either create an account or find a student to support via our Student Roster.
 If you choose this latter option then you’ll create your account at checkout.
 Creating an account is necessary to receive repayments and updates from students.